akoskovacs/dirjumper/README.md

 ```
 This code is needed, because `cd` is not a Unix executable, but command implemented **in** the shell.
 *(Yes, you can't implement it as an executable.)*

-`PATH` is also modified to accomodate the script.